About this course

 Advancing the Critical Care Practitioner

-This is a Core module for the Critical Care route only.
+This is a Core module on the Critical Care route only.
+It is also available as an Option module on the Clinical route.

 This programme has a practice assessment document that has a pass/fail element that will be part of the assessment component.